Akcps/makefile-python/README.md

 # makefile-python
-This is a MakeFile script which takes of activation the virtualenv and installing the requirement and running the python script.<br>
+This is a Makefile script which takes of activation the virtualenv and installing the requirement and running the python script.<br>

 ## prerequisite
 - python3 and pip